AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: emacs

-GPS also integrates with existing third party editors such as :program:`emacs` or :program:`vi`.
+GNAT Studio also integrates with existing third party editors such as :program:`emacs` or :program:`vi`.
 See :ref:`Using_an_External_Editor`.

 .. index:: editing